What Promotes Healthy Gums

 Floss at least once per day, but ideally twice.
 If you need assistance flossing, ask your dentist or hygienist for a recommendation on an alternative method to traditional string floss.

-Brush two times a day.
+Brush two times a day

 Brushing your teeth twice a day is an important part of good dental care.
 It’s good to brush in the morning and before bed, but you can also brush more often if you feel like it’s needed.
 In addition to brushing, flossing is also important.
-The American Dental Association recommends that people floss once a day at least and that they brush until they feel their teeth are clean after eating or drinking something sugary.

 Brush with fluoride toothpaste: People should use a soft-bristled brush that has been approved by the ADA for sensitive gums and teeth.
-They should also make sure to use only a pea-size amount of fluoride toothpaste for children under age 3 as too much fluoride can cause fluorosis, which causes discolored spots on the teeth due to excess exposure to fluoride (FRC).
+They should also make sure to use only a pea-sized amount of fluoride toothpaste for children under age 3 as too much fluoride can cause fluorosis, which causes discolored spots on the teeth due to excess exposure to fluoride (FRC).

 Don’t forget about flossing!
 Flossing removes food particles from between your teeth where even brushing may not reach completely (ADA).

-Use an electric toothbrush.
+Use an electric toothbrush

 One of the best ways to promote healthy gums is by using an electric toothbrush.
 Electric toothbrushes are more effective than manual ones because they can reach areas of your mouth that a manual brush cannot.
-This allows you to get full coverage with each brushing, which helps prevent cavities, gum disease and other problems with your gums.

 You should also use an electric toothbrush if you have braces or implants in your mouth so that you don’t damage them with the bristles of your manual brush.

-Don’t smoke.
+Don’t smoke

-Smoking causes gum disease to develop faster and more intensely than it would otherwise.
-Smoking contributes to the breakdown of the immune system’s ability to fight off infections, which leads to gingivitis and periodontitis.
 Smokers are also more likely than non-smokers to have gum recession and receding gums, which means they’re at a higher risk of developing pockets underneath their teeth that can lead to tooth loss if left untreated.

-Smoking also makes it harder for your body’s tissues (including your gums) to heal after an injury because nicotine reduces blood flow within the body while increasing heart rate and breathing rate.
-This is bad news for anyone who has experienced trauma or injury in their mouth or jaw area due to smoking.
+Smoking also makes it harder for your body’s tissues (including your gums) to heal after an injury because nicotine reduces blood flow within the body while increasing heart rate and breathing rates.

-As if all these reasons weren’t enough for you not want smoke anymore, there’s one more: smoking can damage the blood vessels in our mouths!
+As if all these reasons weren’t enough for you not to want to smoke anymore, there’s one more: smoking can damage the blood vessels in our mouths!
 These blood vessels help us keep our mouths clean by supplying oxygenated blood with nutrients like vitamin C from outside sources like fruits & veggies or supplements like Emergen-C packets too!

-Eat nutritious foods.
+Eat nutritious foods

 • Eat a balanced diet.